adityapk00/zecpaperwallet/README.md

 zecpaperwallet is available as pre-built binaries from our [release page](https://github.com/adityapk00/zecpaperwallet/releases).
 Download the zip file for your platform, extract it and run the `./zecpaperwallet` binary.

 # Generating wallets
-To generate a zcash paper wallet, simply run `./zecpaperwallet`
+To generate a Zcash paper wallet, simply run `./zecpaperwallet`

 You'll be asked to type some random characters that will add entropy to the random number generator.
 Run with `--help` to see all options

 ## Saving as PDFs
-To generate a zcash paper wallet and save it as a PDF, run `./zecpaperwallet -z 3 --format pdf zecpaper-output.pdf`
+To generate a Zcash paper wallet and save it as a PDF, run `./zecpaperwallet -z 3 --format pdf zecpaper-output.pdf`

 This will generate 3 shielded z-addresses and their corresponding private keys, and save them in a PDF file called `zecpaper-output.pdf`